zfs-old-crap/linkytime/docs/DeveloperGuide.md

 #### Commands with a parser
 This section explains the general implementation of all commands that requires a parser to handle additional user input.

-Below is the sequence diagram for the execution of these commands (represented as command `xyz`) after user input is sent to `LogicManager`.
-The execution of each command has been omitted due to their differences and will covered in the respective command sections.
+Below is the sequence diagram for the execution of these commands (denoted by `XYZCommand`) after user input is sent to `LogicManager`.
+The execution of each command has been omitted due to their differences and will be covered in the respective command sections.

 ![`CommandsWithParser` sequence diagram](images/CommandsWithParserSequenceDiagram.png)

 Step 1: